 The MIDS career services are meant to help students develop the skills and confidence required to succeed in breaking into international dispute settlement market, be this in an international law firm, arbitral institution, international organization, international court, or company.

 It is never too early to start planning the life after MIDS.
-Our career services accompany our students since day one, and throughout their professional career.
-No matter when they graduated, our team is committed to assist in their career development.
+Our career services accompany our students since day one, and throughout their studies.
 Whether they look for a new opportunity, or need coaching for an upcoming interview, we can help.

 What do we offer?